billiemead/procureability.com/README.md

 #### Add WP Engine and GitHub Remotes ####

 The next step is to map your local repository to the remote endpoints where you will deploy file changes on WP Engine.
-If you added your key to production, staging, and development environments within your site in the first step, you will need to add a remote for each of these environments.
+If you added your SSH key to the development environment within the procureability site at the step above, you will need to add a remote for the developement environments as well as for GitHub.

 1. First, navigate to the local Git directory that you have created: